-The Ultimate Parent has granted restricted stock unit awards ("RSUs") pursuant to several stock-based compensation plans.
-The plans provide for the deferral of a portion of certain employees' incentive compensation with awards made in the form of restricted common stock or in the right to receive unrestricted shares of common stock in the future.
-Awards under these plans are generally subject to vesting over time contingent upon continued employment and to restrictions on sale, transfer or assignment until the end of a specified period, generally one to four years from the date of grant.
-All or a portion of an award may be canceled if employment is terminated before the end of the relevant restriction period.
-All or a portion of a vested award also may be canceled in certain limited situations, including termination for cause during the relevant restriction period.
-Recipients of stock-based awards may have voting rights, at the Ultimate Parent's discretion, and generally receive dividend equivalents.
+Restricted stock units ("RSUs") are generally subject to vesting over time, generally one to three years from the date of grant, contingent upon continued employment and to restrictions on sale, transfer or assignment until conversion to common stock.
+All or a portion of an award may be canceled if employment is terminated before the end of the relevant vesting period and after the relevant vesting period in certain situations.
+Recipients of RSUs may have voting rights, at the Ultimate Parent's discretion, and generally receive dividend equivalents.
 The Ultimate Parent determines the fair value of RSUs (including RSUs with non-market performance conditions) based on the grant-date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
 RSUs with market-based conditions are valued using a Monte Carlo valuation model.